 However, what influenced him the most were the American GI’s.
 Sam saw them wandering around Seoul during the Korean War.
 Something about them was attractive to him.
 It could have been that they were carefree, cool, and confident.
 In Korea, children were taught to conform to societal norms at an early age.
 In contrast, Sam was a free spirited child, so he never subscribed to the idea of conformism.
 Watching the GI’s, he quite often wished he were one of them.

 In Korea, high school students were required to wear “Byobok” or school uniforms.
 Sam hated the uniforms – those dull unattractive uniforms.
 The only uniforms he liked were those that the American soldiers wore.
 He also loved American’s casual clothes.
-To him they looked so stylish with their T-shirt and Short Story 6.2jeans.
+To him they looked so stylish with their T-shirt and jeans.
 So, as soon as he came home from school, off went the school uniform and on went the jeans just like the teenagers in the U.S.

 In high school, Sam began to visit one of the Christian churches in the city, even though his parents were atheist.
 After a year, Sam was baptized.
 He became Christian not because he truly believed in God, but because Christianity was the most popular religion in America.
 His personal hero was President John F. Kennedy.
 He even shed tears upon hearing of his assassination on November 22, 1963.